dymmond/esmerald/docs/en/docs/middleware/middleware.md

 If you need to specify parameters in your middleware then you will need to wrap it in a `lilya.middleware.DefineMiddleware` object to do it so.
 See `GZipMiddleware` [example](#middleware-and-the-settings).

-If no parameters are needed, then you can simply pass the middleware class directly and Esmerald will take care of the rest.
+If no parameters are needed, then you can simply pass the middleware class directly and Ravyn will take care of the rest.

 ## Available middlewares